 The class type applied to your approved arrangement is a category based system that reflects the:

 - activities that take place at the site

 Training and accreditation

-If you have an existing approved arrangement, you must notify the department if you are planning to change or cancel your arrangement.
+If you have an existing approved arrangement, you must notify the department if you are planning to suspend all operations, some operations or if you wish to revoke your arrangement.

 Third party assessors

 Containment approved arrangement sites (class 5, 7.2, 7.3 and 7.4) must meet the design and construction aspects of the Australian/New Zealand Standards AS/NZS 2982.1:1997 (Laboratory Design and Construction) and AS/NZS 2243.3:2002 (Safety in Laboratories Standards.